Are Those Under-Market-Value Home Prices Real or Fake?

 Answer: Under-market-value home prices should raise a red flag.
-Here's the million-dollar question: Is the under-market-value home price real or fake?
 In markets that experience a huge and sudden influx of foreclosures, it's hard to tell.
 Part of the problem is banks sometimes underprice deliberately.
 But there's more to those artificially low prices that appear to be under market value.

 In any given market at any time of the year, you're likely to find home prices that sound too good to be true.
-Before you jump on these under-market-home prices, ask your agent to help you to understand why those homes are priced so low.
-What types of under-market-value homes are those?
+Before you jump on these under-market-home prices, ask your agent to help you understand why those homes are priced so low.
+What types of under-market-value homes exist?
 Let's take a look:

 - The price you see advertised might be an opening bid price for an auction.
 Auctions bid up the price, often to market value.
 If the bank is undercutting the price from market value, it's probably because the bank wants to encourage multiple offers, which will also drive up the price.

-- If the price is below market value when you buy such a home, when it comes time to sell, you, too, will need to price it below market value to get it sold.
+- If the price is below market value when you buy such a home, you'll also need to price it below market value when it comes time to sell it.
 Anything will eventually sell if it's priced low enough.

-- You should call the listing agent or seller to find out if the price is correct before getting all excited about the property.
+- Call the listing agent or seller to find out if the price is correct before getting excited about the property.

-Realize that if the price seems under market value, there is probably a very good reason for it.
-That reason might not result in the magical hot deal you expect to get.
+Realize that if the price seems under market value, there is probably a very good reason for it, which might not result in the magical, hot deal you're expecting.